abinit/abipy_book/abipy_book/abiwan.md

 with the `--expose` or the `--print` option for a command line interface and `--notebook` to generate a jupyter notebook.

-Note: The code in this notebook requires abinit >= 8.9 and abipy >= 0.6

 ## Table of Contents

 - [How to analyze the WOUT file](#how-to-analyze-the-wout-file)